How is value determined on a unique collection of posters like these?

 Well-l-l-l....that's actually not too far off the mark...there's certainly a bit of voodoo involved.
 My judgement of value is the inverse of what a potential buyer considers when they decide whether they want to buy a particular painting: do they want the painting enough to pay the asking price?
 I price my paintings on what it is worth for me to let them go.
 There's a bit more to it than that---like what I think a piece of work is worth in the scheme of things...but that's the meat of it.
 And that's basically my bottom line as to what I think this collection is worth for me to let it go.
 I would actually value this collection at about the $500,000 mark....it's value will escalate to a hell of a lot more in a few years after my book and movie come out.

-Think about this: where else could you obtain a museum-quality collection of 234 classic images loaded with style, art, and history averaging just $2,600 each?
-You have an instant, museum-quality, recognizable art collection of 234 pieces for the price of one small painting by a major artist.
+Think about this: where else could you obtain a museum-quality collection of 232 classic images loaded with style, art, and history averaging just $1,500 to $2,600 each?
+You have an instant, museum-quality, recognizable art collection of 232 pieces for the price of one small painting by a major artist.
 The added bonus is that these images all relate to each other in a way no other collection of images ever will.
-This collection is HISTORY you can touch.

 So why am I selling this collection now if it will double or treble in value in just a few years?